 Post script: Someone asked here on Facebook a few weeks back about the right time for someone to give up on his dreams.
 After reading this, how would you answer? #victorfrankl #meaningfulwork #meaningfullife #symphonyofyourlife #perseverance #determination #launchandadjust #continuetomarch #neverstopmoving #stayintheprocess

 Those were my memories around that deeply impactful moment.
 Now come back with me to mid-summer of 2021.
 As of tonight I’ve carried 131,196 passengers on those 967 flights.
 Tomorrow I’ll fly 148 passengers from Orlando to Chicago, then on to Las Vegas with 131 more.
 Those two flights will go into log book number 3, and year 5 will be underway.
 And… I wonder what all those hashtags meant???

 Link to Mark’s book, The Symphony of Your Life

 Mark graduated from the USAF Academy in 1982.
 After nine years as a pilot on active duty, he left the military to join a commercial airline.
-In addition to flying B-777s around the world, Hardcastle spends time in the Rocky Mountains and serves on the artistic staff of the Colorado Children’s Chorale.
+In addition to flying B-737s around the country, Hardcastle spends time in the Rocky Mountains and serves on the artistic staff of the Colorado Children’s Chorale.
 He lives in Centennial, Colorado, with his wife and four children.
-Contact Mark today to schedule a keynote or workshop for your organization! email: firstname.lastname@example.org.
-720.840.8361
+Need some help figuring out why you’re on this planet?
+Want to talk about discovering your mission and purpose?
+Contact Mark today at 720.840.8361 to schedule a free personal consultation.
+He can also deliver an inspirational keynote or workshop for your organization! email: firstname.lastname@example.org for information.